MLHale/nebraska-gencyber/teachers/containers/README.md

 - Stackable onto on a ship, train, plane or truck. ⛴️ 🚇 ✈️ 🚚
 - Compatible worldwide.

-Application containers follow a similar phillosophy.
+Application containers follow a similar philosophy.

 ## Application containers
 - Standard unit of an application’s runtime.